aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 When operating in coherent dedispersion modes with 800 or 1500 MHz of sampled bandwidth, one FPGA sends output to all eight HPCs.
-Since all the HPCs are in use the maximum total bandwidth in coherent dedispersion modes is 1500 MHz, *1250 MHz of which usable.*
+Since all the HPCs are in use the maximum total bandwidth in coherent dedispersion modes is 1500 MHz, *1250 MHz of which usable.*  *Coherent dedispersion modes are subject to a maximum allowable dispersion measure (see `below <max-dms>`_).

 When operating in coherent dedispersion modes with 100 or 200 MHz of bandwidth, one FPGA sends output to one or two HPCs, respectively.
 In these cases, additional HPCs will not be